 - Scholastic: This virtual learning hub is meant to support your child's virtual lesson plans.

 - University of Minnesota Extension: Creates and supports positive non-formal learning opportunities for youth.
 Fosters resilient, healthy and secure futures for families and seniors.

 - St. Paul Library: Resources for Online learning, Virtual learning, E-books, magazines, music, and research.

 - Hennepin County Library: Learning resources.

-- Science Museum of Minnesota: Fun and Simple Spring Break Science Experiments for all ages.
+- Science Museum of Minnesota: Fun and simple science experiments for all ages.

 - National Public Radio (NPR): A list of services that are being offered for free while everyone is practicing social distancing.
 This list includes free workout video classes to online educational classes for adults!